Team3128/3128-Odyssey/Common.md

 Submodules can be accessed and configured using the `git submodule` commands in the terminal.

 ### Removing Submodule and Directories
-To remove submodule, directory, and related chache:
+To remove submodule, directory, and related cache:
 ```
 git rm [-f | --force] [-n] [-r] [--cached] [--ignore-unmatch] [--quiet] [--pathspec-from-file=<file> [--pathspec-file-nul]] [--] [<pathspec>…​]
 ```